petermeissner/petermeissner.github.io/about.md

 Hallo, I am Peter Meißner, data enthusiast, R-lover, dog walker, toddler chaser.
 I live and work in Konstanz, Germany.

-For a living I gather data, make it behave, model it and take care that its secrets revealed appeal to the observers eyes.
+For a living I gather data, make it behave, model it and take care that its secrets appeal to the observers eyes.
 My tool set is heavily R-centric but involves everything that comes handy in getting the job done.